-For almost every flavouring out there these flavours are entirely artificial, coming from the creative use of flavourings rather than any organic extract, giving the e-liquids a long shelf life and ensuring that they work flawlessly with your device.
+Almost every flavouring out there is entirely artificial, coming from the creative use of flavourings rather than any organic extract, giving the e-liquids a long shelf life and ensuring that they work flawlessly with your device.

 Last of all we have the active ingredient, something which enhances the experience of the vape.
 For many e-liquids, particularly those made to help people wean themselves off a cigarette habit, this is nicotine.

-For those looking for a wholly different sensation, this can also be CBD.
+For those looking for a wholly different sensation, you may want to choose a CBD infused e-liquid.
 In either case vaping is an extremely effective way of dosing these ingredients, particularly with CBD where the bioavailability of vaping is higher than any other legal method.